Key Takeaways

 Average height: 36 inches

-Ideal for: Tallerl people who want extra storage
+Ideal for: Taller people who want extra storage

 Antique bed frames are often taller than modern bed frames.
-These beds are typically made of wood, have posts in each corner, and have ample space underneath for storage.
-However, due to their height, they may not be appropriate for petite sleepers, kids, and older people.
+These beds are typically made of wood, have posts in each corner, and have ample space underneath for storage, though their exact look and construction may vary based on bed style.
+Due to their height, they may not be appropriate for petite sleepers, kids, and older people.

-Overall, the average bed height is between 18 and 24 inches.
-However, depending on your specific needs and body type, you may take better to a higher or lower bed.
+Overall, the average bed height is between 18 and 25 inches.
+Depending on your specific needs and body type, you may take better to a higher or lower bed.

 For instance, if you are older and have trouble getting in and out of bed, you might consider a bed that sits low.
 On the other hand, if you want additional storage and are very agile, a high bed might suit you better.